lzell/louzell.com/markdown/notes/emacs.md

    - Move forward, back by full words M-f, M-b
    - Move down, up by paragraph with C-{, C-}
    - Search forward, back with C-s, C-r
-     Add this to .emacs to leave the curors where the matched string starts instead of ends:
+     Add this to .emacs to leave the cursor where the matched string starts instead of ends:

          (add-hook 'isearch-mode-end-hook
          (lambda () (when isearch-forward (goto-char isearch-other-end))))